ymyzk/tox-gh-actions/README.md

 See [ARCHITECTURE.md](./ARCHITECTURE.md) for more details.

 ### Logging
-tox-gh-actions writes log messages using `tox.reporter`.
+tox-gh-actions writes log messages using the standard `logging` module.
 This is handy for understanding behavior of tox-gh-actions and for debugging tox-gh-actions.
 To see the log messages, please run `tox -vv`.